lizard-bio/cookiecutter-analytical-project/{{ cookiecutter.repo_name }}/README.md

     conda activate {{ cookiecutter.repo_name }}
     ```

-2.  (optional) make src/ available as a package so that you can include it in your notebooks
+2.  (optional) make src/ available as a Python package so that you can include it in your notebooks
     ```
     pip install -e .
     ```